mapbox/mapbox-sdk-js/README.md

 ### Creating and sending requests

-To **create a request**, invoke a service method on a service client.
+To **create a request**, invoke a method on a service client.

 Once you've created a request, **send the request** with its `send` method.
+It will return a Promise that resolves with a `MapiResponse`.

 ```js
 const mbxClient = require('@mapbox/mapbox-sdk');